Living with Type 2 Diabetes – My Journey

 My Personal Journey of Living with Type 2 Diabetes

-My introduction to the world of being a type 2 diabetic was when I was informed of my diagnosis shortly before the holiday season in 2015.
-I now know that I was likely undiagnosed for 5 to 10 years prior.
+My introduction to the world of being a Type 2 Diabetic with my diagnosis shortly before the holiday season in 2015.
+I now know that I was likely undiagnosed for a long time.
+Looking back, there were multiple signs of insulin resistance years prior, but at the time I was unaware.

-At the time of diagnosis, my numbers were dangerously high.
-I had few recognizable symptoms.
+At the time of diagnosis, I had dangerously high blood glucose levels.
+I had few recognizable symptoms, but my blood test showed very high blood sugar levels.
 My immediate response was to ask the doctor what lifestyle changes I could make to manage the situation as much as possible with as little medication as possible.
-I am sure he was initially skeptical and somewhat hesitant to agree with my idea but agreed to give me two weeks to show him if I could make some progress toward controlling things.

-My instructions from the doctor at the time were to lower my carbs to less than 100 gm per day, to avoid all sugars, natural or added, especially in any liquid form, and to steer clear of all types of processed carbs.
-And to test my blood glucose levels once a day, alternating between fasting in the morning and before bedtime.
+My instructions from the doctor at the time were to lower my carbs to less than 100 grams per day.
+He instructed me to avoid all sugars, natural or added, especially in any liquid form.
+And to steer clear of all types of processed carbs.
+He also instructed me to check my blood glucose once a day, alternating between morning and night.

 To most people, that would have seemed a dramatic difference, but to me, it wasn’t.
 I needed to knock off fruit juices and soda, but the rest of my diet wasn’t that far off.
 Other than an occasional meal out or special occasion, I wasn’t in the habit of consuming a lot of processed carbs.
-I was, however, a consumer of lots of homemade whole-grain bread, pasta, beans, and lots more that for a healthy person would be considered healthy.
-At one time, my children had even teased me about having a kitchen that was nothing like their friend’s kitchens because of all the Mason jars filled with things like beans and quinoa and brown rice.
+White bread was never part of my diet.
+I was, however, a consumer of lots of homemade whole-grain bread, pasta, beans, and lots more that for a healthy person would be considered healthy foods.
 So it left me with the question, “how much can I change?”

 Research, Experiment, and Research Some More